Harmoware/Harmoware-VIS/README.md

 ### PauseButton

-Harmoware-VIS state A button object that updates `animatePause` to true.
+The PauseButton will update `animatePause` to true.

 ##### Examples